-- adverse effects on cardiovascular parameters, such as increases in heart rate and blood pressure; - erections in males and similar effects in women, such as sexual arousal, clitoral swelling and hypersensitivity; - nausea and vomiting; - reduced appetite; - effects on mood, depression, anxiety and other psychiatric manifestations; and - other effects, specifically back pain, headaches, fatigue, diarrhea and joint pain, that have been seen numerically more frequently in setmelanotide-treated patients as compared with placebo patients.
+- adverse effects on cardiovascular parameters, such as increases in heart rate and blood pressure; - erections in males and similar effects in women, such as sexual arousal, clitoral swelling and hypersensitivity; - nausea and vomiting; - reduced appetite; - effects on mood, depression, anxiety and other psychiatric manifestations; and - other effects, for which most investigators reported as unrelated to setmelanotide and for which no increased incidence or pattern is currently evident.

-Injection site reactions have been seen in subcutaneous, or SC injections with setmelanotide.
+Injection site reactions have been seen in subcutaneous, or SC, injections with setmelanotide.
 In addition, setmelanotide has likely off-target effects on the closely-related MC1 receptor, which mediates tanning in response to sun exposure.
-Other MC1 mediated effects include darkening of skin blemishes, such as freckles and moles, and hair color change in one subject.
+Other MC1 receptor mediated effects include darkening of skin blemishes, such as freckles and moles, and hair color change.
+The cosmetic effects are not tolerated by all patients, as a small number of patients have withdrawn from treatment due to tanning.
 These effects have generally been reversible in clinical trials, but it is still unknown if they will be reversible with long-term exposure.
-The MC1 mediated effects may also carry risks.
-The long-term impact of MC1 activation has not been tested in clinical trials, and could potentially include increases in skin cancer, excess biopsy procedures and cosmetic blemishes.
+The MC1 receptor mediated effects may also carry risks.
+The long-term impact of MC1 receptor activation has not been tested in clinical trials, and could potentially include increases in skin cancer, excess biopsy procedures and cosmetic blemishes.
 These skin changes may also result in unblinding, which could make interpretation of clinical trial results more complex and possibly subject to bias.